 The Ph.D. program in Italian is a “direct-admit” programs, meaning students with either a Bachelors or a Masters degree may apply to be directly admitted into the Ph.D. program.
 We offer no terminal Masters program in Italian, but students who enter without an MA and who fulfill all the requirements of the first two years of their PhD program will earn an MA degree on their way to the doctorate.
 In French we offer both a “direct-admit” Ph.D. program and a Masters degree program.

-2. The Graduate Record Examination (GRE) is required of all applicants who are graduates of institutions where the primary language of instruction is in English, and of international applicants whose Grade Point Average from all previous higher-education institutions, when converted to the American 4 point scale by the Graduate School, is lower than 3.0.
+2. The Graduate Record Examination (GRE) is required of all applicants who are graduates of institutions where the primary language of instruction is in English, and of international applicants whose Grade Point Average from all previous higher-education institutions, when converted to the American 4-point scale by the Graduate School, is lower than 3.0.
 Students should strive to do as well as possible on all parts of the examination, since strength of GRE scores is considered an important factor for admission.

 4. Regardless of their TOEFL score, new international graduate students for whom English is not the first language must certify their proficiency in spoken English before assuming GTA duties involving direct student contact.
 They may become certified by scoring acceptably on the Test of Spoken English (TSE) (taken before coming to OSU) or the SPEAK test or, in some cases, by passing the mock-teaching test (both of which are given at OSU).
 Students whose English has not been certified cannot be employed to teach in the Department, so students are encouraged to take the TSE before arriving on campus if possible.

 5. All applicants must submit at least two brief samples of academic or formal writing, one in French or Italian and one in English.